lmc2179/lmc2179.github.io/drafts/pdp.md

 plt.show()
 ```

+Oh wow look at that non-linearity isn't that interesting

+That right there is the PDP - easy to code, easy to understand, though it might take a lot of computing power

 # "Significance tests" and Confidence intervals for black-box models with bootstrapping

+One thing we like about linear models is that we can compute some significance

 Null hypothesis of a T-test

+Bootstrapping

 # When does the PDP represent a causal relationship?